VibeCoder01/SystemInsightsAnalyser/README.md

   - `computer-name`
   - `computer.domain.com` (FQDN)
   - `domain\computer`
 - **CSV Export**: Download the complete, filtered "Consolidated Machine View" as a CSV file for offline analysis and reporting.
+The export includes a column indicating if a machine is considered "disappeared".

 ## How to Use the Application